gtiley/RBG-Networks/activities/hypothesis_testing.md

 Everything should look good enough to move forward with the excercise.
 We could benefit from a larger sample frequency and probably an increased burnin here, but it is acceptable.
 For reporting our results, there are two choices:
 1. Report the results of the first MCMC analysis, since everything converged
 2. Combine the MCMC sample across runs, if we need to increase our sample size You are fine doing either but depending on your reviewer, they might tell you to do the other.
-If you want to generate the BPP output for the combined sample, we can concatenate the MCMC output from the 4 runs together, but there is only 1 header line.
-This was done for `combined.mcmc`.
+If you want to generate the BPP output for the combined sample, we can concatenate the MCMC output from the 4 runs together.
+Make a new file called `combined.mcmc` by copying and pasting the mcmc output together, but only keep one header line.
 Then we need to make a new control file `combined.ctl` with some edits:

 ```
           seed =  -1